doximity/es-elasticity/README.md

     self.search(body)
   end

-  # All models automatically have the id attribute but you need to define the
-  # other accessors so that they can be set and get properly.
-  attr_accessor :name, :birthdate

-  # to_document is the only required method that needs to be implemented so an
-  # instance of this model can be indexed.
+  # override to_document to change how an instance of the document is persisted in Elasticsearch
+  # the result will be stored as _source attributes on Elasticsearch.
   def to_document
     {
       name: self.name,